-Charity Breast Cancer Now and its campaigners are extremely proud that today, the first ever National Metastatic Breast Cancer Audit, funded by NHS England, has been announced – a milestone achieved by the charity after more than a decade of tireless campaigning for improved data collection.
+Charity Breast Cancer Now and its campaigners are extremely proud that today, the first ever National Metastatic Breast Cancer Audit, funded by NHS England, has been announced.
+It represents an important milestone achieved by the charity, after more than a decade of tireless campaigning for improved data collection.

-For more than a decade, the charity has called on UK Governments to collect data on secondary breast cancer to improve diagnosis, treatment, and access to support, most recently calling for a national secondary breast cancer audit as part of their 2020 campaign.
+For more than a decade, the charity has called on UK governments to collect data on secondary breast cancer to improve diagnosis, treatment, and access to support.
+It most recently called for a national secondary breast cancer audit as part of its 2020 campaign.

 At a time when the COVID-19 pandemic has disrupted breast cancer diagnosis and treatment, today’s announcement of a National Metastatic Breast Cancer Audit being introduced in England brings patients hope for a brighter future.